Latest

 Commercial / Moray, Scotland / 2023 –

-GRAS have been invited by Glenrothes Distillery to develop proposals for the upgrade and refurbishment of on-site distillery offices, welfare facilities and sample room.
-Located in the Speyside area in the north of Scotland, the distillery is made up from a collection of warehouse buildings surrounded by an undulating landscape, where the water source for the whisky is also located.
-The original Distillery was built on the site of an old mill in Rothes in 1878.
+GRAS was invited by Glenrothes Distillery to develop proposals for upgrading and refurbishing the on-site offices, welfare facilities, and sample room.
+Located in Speyside, northern Scotland, the distillery comprises a series of warehouse buildings set within an undulating landscape, which includes the water source essential to whisky production.
+The original distillery was established on the site of an old mill in Rothes in 1878.

 Bostock Bakery